-A more detailed description of the College's Financial Aid Program is contained in the Student Financial Aid Handbook which is available in the Financial Aid Office.
+A more detailed description of the College's Financial Aid Program is contained in the Student Financial Aid Handbook which is available in the Financial Aid Office and on the college website at www.paloverde.edu.

 FINANCIAL AID PROGRAMS AT A GLANCE (CONT.)